-It is known that the "Bock" is back in operation; it even has two mass baths.
+The "Bock" is back in operation, hosting two mass baths.

-Wiesbaden again suffers at the arrival of the French troops of Louis XIV.
+Wiesbaden again suffers from the effects of war as the French troops of Louis XIV arrive.
 The area is secured by trenches, gates and towers.

-The main scars of the Thirty Years War have healed, and the "Bock" is included in the list of bath houses as "Zum Schwarzen Bock."
+The major scars of the Thirty Years War have healed, and the "Bock" is included in the list of bath houses as "Zum Schwarzen Bock."

 Johann Philipp Schramm, valet to Prince Georg August Samuel, becomes the new owner of the Schwarzer Bock by marrying the resident widow.
 To render his bath house profitable, he erects a horse bath, quite an attraction for such a small town.

 The eight legitimate bath house owners appoint two well masters every year to supervise, repair and clean the hot springs.
 The spring waters not only supply their own baths but are also sold in abundant quantities to Mainz, Frankfurt and other towns.